-ICE sometimes tracks the court dates of people at risk of deportation who have open criminal cases.
-Agents usually wait inside or outside of the courtroom, although we have also heard of them waiting outside of the courthouse building to arrest someone on the street.
+When ICE wants to deport a person who has an open criminal case, ICE keeps track of the person's future court appearance dates.
+Agents usually wait inside or outside of the courtroom.
+However, sometimes they wait outside of the courthouse building to arrest someone on the street.
 They often are in plainclothes with an emblem on their shirt.